Netsensia/postcodeinfo-client-java/README.md

 # Installation

-Add the JARs in the lib folder to your classpath.
+Add the JARs in the dist and lib folders to your classpath.

 # Usage